SimonCzEdu/Future-Window---CI-Project---01/README.md

     There are a few major intentions in the design of Future Windows:
     * To appear modern, futuristic even and the products that Future Windows offers are also modern and innovative.
     * Windows are transparent and so will be the majority of elements on this site.
-    * Compact form of the site is to underline the nature of the products it features.
+    * The compact form of the site is to underline the nature of the products it features.
 Their design is also minimalistic.
     * Initial contact with the page needs a 'wow' factor, to draw the attention of the user and give them a sense of dealing with a professional company, with resources to back their claims.
     * Design started from an idea of a background video providing that 'wow' factor with a 'bang'.